andy5211d/DR2TVOverlay/ReadMe.md

 - Download and install two monotype fonts.
 The script uses absolute placement for individual data items and if a proportional font is used the data may extend out of the 'Overlay' bounds or more likely not line-up with other data.
 The two fonts used are 'DejaVu Sans Mono Book' and 'Monofonto Regular'.
-Others fonts may work.
+Other monotype fonts may work.

-- Download and install Exeldro's 'Source Dock', 'Gradient Source' and optionally from Palakis 'obs-websocket'.
+- Download and install Exeldro's 'Source Dock', 'Gradient Source' and optionally from Palakis 'obs-websocket' add-ins to OBS-Studio.

 - Download zip file from (https://github.com//andy5211d/DR2TVOverlay), unpack/unzip.

-    Add `divingoverlaysV2.x.x.lua` to OBS Studio via Tools>Scripts > "+" button.
+    Add `divingoverlaysV2.x.x.lua` to OBS Studio via Tools>Scripts > "+" button

+    Import 'basic.ini' to OBS-Studio via Profile>Import and select the required .ini file

-    Import 'divingoverlays-obssource.json' to OBS Studio via Profile>Import and select the .json file
+    Import 'divingoverlays-obssourceV2.json' to OBS Studio via Scene Collection>Import and select the required .json file

 - Download and install the 'flags' files in the appropriate folder.
 Not all the FINA country flags are in the repository and thus the user may have to download flag files specific to their event.
 I use the club logos for local events in Great